datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 python wheelchair\get_started.py
 ```

-If the example run properly you should see a log generated every two seconds,
+If the example runs properly you should see a log generated every two seconds,
 indicating dum data is being sent to the Hub.

 ## 3.5 Visualise Data on Grafana